 6 – Name > First Name / Last Name

-You can edit your First Name and Last Name data in this section.
+You can modify the First Name and Last Name data in this section.

-Just enter a first name and last name into the name fields …
+Just enter the first name and last name into the text fields …

 7 – Name > Nickname / Display Name Publicly As

-If you want to display a different author name than the one you originally set up for your WordPress site in your posts, you can change the Nickname (required) field and select your new nickname from the Display name publicly as drop down menu …
+If you want to display a different author name than the one you originally registered for your site in your posts, then change the Nickname (required) field and select another nickname from the Display name publicly as drop down menu …

 You can add multiple nicknames to your profile section.

-Once you select a new nickname, all your posts, comments, etc. will then display with the new nickname, instead of the one you originally set up your site with.
+If you change the nickname, all your blog posts, published comments, etc. will appear with the new nickname, instead of the name you originally set up your site with.

 Profile > Contact Info